Home ยป Painting Ideas ยป Easy Valentine’s Day Watercolor Painting Idea

 watercolor painted hearts on paper with colors listed on them.

-For best results, tape your watercolor paper to a piece of cardboard or a flat surface.
+Tape your watercolor paper to a cardboard or flat surface for best results.
 This will stop it from bubbling up while painting.

 You can use regular painter’s tape or masking tape.
 Just be careful when you pull up the tape once your painting is dry.